cvat-ai/cvat/site/content/en/docs/administration/basics/installation.md

 ### HTTPS is not working because of a certificate

-If you're having trouble with SSL connection, you need to get logs from traefik:
+If you're having trouble with SSL connection, to find the cause, you'll need to get the logs from traefik by runing:

 ```bash
 docker logs traefik